 - Enjoy being pampered?

 Love your body, love the Earth.
-Our Ancient Cedars Spa uses high-quality spa products who employ ecologically responsible practices.
-Elegant Comfort Zone, developed in Parma, Italy, is certified through the Aromasol Lifegate Zero Impact Project.
-Nutrient-rich seaweed, sustainably hand-harvested off our coast on Vancouver Island, is transformed into certified organic SeaFlora Skincare, and our plant-based Intelligent Nutrients, is an organic, non-toxic, plant-based hair care line created by Horst Rechelbacher, a pioneer in the natural cosmetic movement.
+Our Ancient Cedars Spa uses high-quality spa products that employ ecologically responsible practices.
+Elegant Comfort Zone, developed in Parma, Italy, is certified through the Lifegate Zero Impact Project.
+Nutrient-rich seaweed, sustainably hand-harvested off our coast on Vancouver Island, is transformed into certified organic SeaFlora Skincare.
+Sangre de Fruta sources the highest quality ingredients from family-owned farms for their plant-based potions.
+Pure helichrysum and lavender oils, as well as hand-harvested Pacific Ocean sea salt, originate from Salt Spring Island.
+Essential oil is distilled from off-cuts of cedar greens, which would otherwise be wasted from the logging industry, and is used in their signature blend, Garden of Earthly Delights.

 - Speaking of amenities...